Prior99/hyrest/docs/introduction-hyrests-approach.md

 When thinking back about the suggested multitier architecture discussed in [Anatomy](preamble-anatomy), each application deserves its own three tiers.
 Multiple applications are connected by a networking tier.
-Each application has its own presentation tier, the one of the backend being the REST Api consumed by the frontend:
+Each application has its own presentation tier, the one of the backend being the REST API consumed by the frontend:

 ![Multitier Architecture](assets/layers-correct.svg)